uiwjs/react-codemirror/README.md

 />
 ```

-requiring codemirror resources, This is often the case when specifying certain language modes and themes.
-Just set the mode, the language resources will automatically lazy loading.
+requiring codemirror resources.
+This is often done when specifying certain language modes and themes.
+Language resources do not need to be imported, just set the mode and they will be automatically lazy loaded.

 ```jsx
 import CodeMirror from '@uiw/react-codemirror';